External GNSS converters

 set the full executable’s paths in the

-environment variable, and then simply set the executable’s names in theenv
+$PATHenvironment variable, and then simply set the executable’s names in theenvconfiguration file.

 The authors recommend the second option, as it is more flexible and easier to maintain.